Are you going through grief from past abuse?

 - Through the difficult years of marriage – drew me closer to Him.
 Not sure what God intended though I like to think He wanted healing and help for us both.
 Despite the hardness, He showed Himself greatly to me and grew me up in the gospel again – as if for the first time.

 - Taking me away from the abusers.
-He watched over me in my literal desert.
+He literally saved my life.
+He watched over me in a literal desert.
 A safe place.
 This was my Egypt, my hiding place from evil intent.

 - Thank God for the church there and the pastors and amazing good people; I learned to trust God and people there.

 - Through parenting – He kept me, corrected me, guided me and protected the kids even when I was sure I had ruined them.
 Hardest thing I’ve ever done and yet God used parenting to teach me about His love toward me.
 I am so grateful He preserved my kids despite me.

 - Through the cancer – I can’t even describe how close He was.
 Unbelievable.
 His Presence, His provision – even through having to leave my wonderful church family.
 People who took me up and encouraged me.
 The unbelievable amount of prayer and the people who prayed for me!!!!
 People I didn’t even know.
 The prayer quilt from people I didn’t even know.
 It was a healing and humbling time.

 - Through healing from the first memories of abuse – unbelievable.
 He walked me through – painstakingly through – the depths of my soul – the scariest place.
 He healed deep, deep places.
 I am forever grateful.

 - Through the divorce and my anger toward Him – He led me, kept me from spiraling off into craziness, received me back when I finally repented and restored me.
 He restored me back to Himself!
 I did not deserve that.

 - Through remarriage – I struggle to share how He used my husband to speak His love into me.
 It was so scary and intense and sweet.
 I have never experienced anything like it.
 I am so grateful.